DandyTush/openmw-snapshot-tool/README.md

 ## Installing openmw-snapshot-tool

-1. Install latest Python 3: https://www.python.org/downloads/ - For Windows users a portable install works very well with this tool.
+1. Install latest Python 3: https://www.python.org/downloads/ - For Windows users you don't have to fully install Python, you can also download a "Windows embeddable package" and use that to invoke the script.
 2. Download the `openmw-snapshot-tool.py` script from https://github.com/DandyTush/openmw-snapshot-tool
 3. Just run the tool using `python3`.
 There are no extra libraries to install, so `pip` is not necessary.